dionvc/Shadow-Island/README.md

 Goal:

 Collect resources and build defenses to protect the beacon against enemies.
+Build machinery like drills and assemblers to help with automating defense.

 Some Info: